-The look of disbelief when my alabaster sculpture, “A Spirit Horse Named Simon”, won third place in the juried exhibition, “Beyond Belief”, at the St. Louis Artists’ Guild.
-The exhibition runs through May 13, 2023.
+The look of disbelief when my alabaster sculpture, “A Spirit Horse Named Simon”, won third place in the juried exhibition, “Beyond Belief”, at the St. Louis Artists’ Guild, 2023.
 Many thanks to juror David Brinker, director of Museum of Contemporary Religious Art (MOCRA) at Saint Louis University.

 "For thirty years, MOCRA has been exploring the ways the spiritual and religious dimensions (broadly understood) remain a vibrant frame of reference for contemporary artists.
 So, I was not surprised at the multifaceted response to this call for entries.
 Some artists open our eyes to the numinous in everyday encounters, while others evoke infinite mystery and the sublime.
 Mythology, literature, and traditional religious frameworks are simultaneously keys to meaning and channels of a surrealist undertow that might sweep us into strange realms.
 Enigmatic marks, hermetic iconographies and emphatic geometries fascinate us even as they hold us at arm's length.
 Some works testify to meditative, iterative practices, while others seek revelation through chance or serendipity." - David Brinker.

 The gallery, located at 12 N Jackson Ave, Clayton, MO, is open Tuesday - Friday, 10am-6pm, Saturday, 10am-4pm.

 “Biannual Angad Arts Hotel" Exhibition